 - The solution will harden as it cools.
 To speed up the process, place in the fridge

-Pure lanolin oil is a versatile skin and hair care ingredient due to its incredible qualities.
-It protects, moisturizes, soothes, seals, and is a lubricant and emollient.
+Pure lanolin oil is a multi-tasker in regard to skin, hair, and lip care.
+It protects, moisturizes, soothes, seals, and is a terrific lubricant and emollient.
 It’s locks in moisture and is also a humectant, drawing in moisture from the air to hydrate and condition.
 Give lanolin a try if you haven’t used it before.
 You’ll be pleasantly surprised how soft, smooth, and healthy your skin and hair will feel.

 What is your favorite way to use lanolin?
 Let me know in the comments:)